shevernitskiy/amo/README.md

 }
 ```

-Also you could use default non-intercepted error handler passed with the `options` to client constructor:
+You can also use a default non-intercepted error handler passed with the `options` to the client constructor:

 ```ts
 const amo = new Amo("mydomain.amocrm.ru", auth_object, {